Dimer Models and Conformal Structures: Introduction

 Thurston \cite{Th90} associated to each perfect matching a Lipschitz function, called the {\it discrete height function}, which completely describes the combinatorics of the matching, see e.g. \cite{CKP}, \cite{CEP}, \cite{KOS}, or also Example \ref{microdominoes}.
 Therefore, one can also view random perfect matchings as random Lipschitz functions.
 For more on the combinatorics of dimer models we refer the reader e.g. to \cite{G19}, \cite{Ke}, \cite{KOS} and \cite{Th90}.

-Under a limiting boundary condition, Cohn, Kenyon and Propp \cite{CKP} show, see also \cite{Kuchumov}, that when one rescales the size of the graph so that the edge lengths tend to zero while the macroscopic size of the subgraph $G = G_n$ remains fixed, then the discrete height function converges almost surely to a deterministic asymptotic height function $h$.
-In these settings one observes \cite{G19}, \cite{JohHav}, \cite{Ke} fascinating phenomena for the limiting random surfaces: For suitable polygonal domains, the surfaces present ordered and disordered - or frozen and liquid - parts, c.f.
+Under a limiting boundary condition, Cohn, Kenyon and Propp \cite{CKP} show, see also \cite{Kuchumov}, that when one rescales the size of the graph so that the edge lengths tend to zero while the macroscopic size of the subgraph $G = G_n$ remains fixed, the discrete height function converges almost surely to a deterministic asymptotic height function $h$.
+In this setting one observes \cite{G19}, \cite{JohHav}, \cite{Ke} fascinating phenomena for the limiting random surfaces, the graphs of the respective height functions: For suitable polygonal domains, the surfaces present ordered and disordered - or frozen and liquid - parts, c.f.
 Figure \ref{fig.first}.
-For a precise definition of these notions see Definition \ref{LiqFrozen}.
+For a precise definition of these notions see Definition \ref{LiqFrozen}, and for an intuitive discussion c.f.
+Remark \ref{add.this} with Subsection \ref{subsubsect:frozen}.

-The study of these asymptotic random surfaces, or {\em limit shapes}, started in the 90's with the Aztec diamond and the regular hexagonal lozenges tilings \cite{CLP}, \cite{EKLP1}, \cite{EKLP2}, \cite{JPS}, \cite{Th90}.
-For the particular case of the lozenges model, Kenyon and Okounkov \cite{KeOk07} were first to describe the limiting geometry in a large class of different polygons.
-Their approach is to construct a matching limit shape to given boundary conditions.
-In this study we take a complementary approach and directly prove from the associated variational problem structural and geometrical properties of limit shapes.
-In particular, we classify the geometry of such limit surfaces, for {\em all} dimer models and polygonal domains.
-For (oriented) polygonal boundary conditions, whether simply or multiply connected, we prove that frozen boundaries are \emph{algebraic}.

-In a striking theorem in \cite{KOS}, it was shown that there is a one-to-one correspondence between dimer models and a class of algebraic curves called Harnack curves.
-Moreover, \cite{CKP} and \cite{KOS} show that the asymptotic height function is characterised as the solution to a \emph{variational problem}